Chojna: High Middle Ages

 From the 10th-12th centuries an early Pomeranian fortification, probably with a market, developed at the location of present-day Chojna.
-It became part of the emerging Polish state in the 10th century under its first historic ruler Mieszko I of Poland.
+The territory became part of the emerging Polish state under its first ruler Mieszko I around 967.
 Because of its favorable location on trading routes leading to the principalities of Greater Poland and the duchies of Pomerania, the settlement developed quickly.
 Duke Bogusław I of Pomerania was entombed in the settlement's church after his death in 1187.
 After 1200 the settlement received Magdeburg town rights from Duke Barnim I the Good.
 It was referred to as "Konigesberge" for the first time in 1244 and passed to the Bishopric of Brandenburg after Bishop Otto of Brandenburg had acquired part of the New March in 1252.
 Populated with German knights and colonists, the town's name "Konigesberge" evolved into the German name "Königsberg" ("King's Mountain"), with the epithet in der Neumark (i.e. in the New March) added to distinguish it from namesakes in East Prussia and Bavaria.
 After in 1267 Bishop Henry I of Brandenburg had ceded the "terra Konigesberge" to the Ascanian Margraves of Brandenburg, the town was granted the right to hold a market as well as regional legal jurisdiction, causing it to become the main town of the New March at that time.